The Simultaneous Assignment Problem: Approximation Algorithms

-where $L\in\mc L_{\mc C}$.
-Then, $\tilde y$ is an optimal solution to~(\ref{lp:laminarCoverLp}) and its objective value equals~(\ref{eq:alphaVal}). \end{claim} \begin{proof} Note that $\tilde y_L$ is well-defined, since each laminar category system $L$ is represented by a unique tree $T$ and any tree is contained in at most one of $\mc T_1,\dots,\mc T_k$.
+Then, $\tilde y$ is an optimal solution to~(\ref{lp:simultan:laminarCoverLp}) and its objective value equals~(\ref{eq:simultan:alphaVal}). \end{lemma} \begin{proof} Note that $\tilde y_{\mtiny{\mc F}}$ is well-defined, since each laminar category system ${\mc F}$ is represented by a unique tree $T$ and any tree is contained in at most one of $\mc T_1,\dots,\mc T_k$.